pingcap/docs/how-to/get-started/quick-start-with-tidb.md

         tiup clean --all
         ```

-## Deploy a quasi-production test environment on a single machine using TiUP cluster
+## Set up a quasi-production environment on a single machine using TiUP cluster

 - Scenario: Experience a smallest TiDB cluster with the complete topology and simulate the production deployment steps on a single Linux server.
 - Time required: 10 minutes